federatedbookkeeping/task-tracking/Milestone 1/1c - Feasibility investigation of live multi-homed data/README.md

 This way we can handle both the problem of local identifiers and the Extract Entity problem, which so far no project, including Cambria, has been able to solve.

-This concludes milestone 1c of this project.
+This concludes milestone 1c of this project, and we look forward to trying this out in milestone 3, which we will start with right away, and try to complete as much as possible before the 11 June 2024 deadline of this project.

 # Investigation of data formats
 We take task tracking as an example here.
 Compare the Jira and the GitHub issue formats,